-We are supporting a process to update the UN guidance on the investigation of torture, a key element of reparation.
+We supported the process to update the UN guidance on the investigation of torture, a key element of reparation.
+The updated version of the Istanbul Protocol was published on 29 June 2022.

 The Istanbul Protocol, originally produced in 1999, is a series of principles that set out the minimum standards for States to investigate and document torture and ill-treatment as defined by the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, 1984.